-Set out below is a summary of the more significant features of AUSfund, current as at July 2019:
+Set out below is a summary of the more significant features of AUSfund, current as at July 2020:

-- AUSfund does not offer insurance benefit in the event of death or disability. - AUSfund charges an administration cost of \$11.50 per year or part-year.
+- AUSfund does not offer insurance benefit in the event of death or disability. - AUSfund charges an administration cost of \$11.50 per year or a pro-rata amount for part of the year.
 Investment and management costs are not deducted directly from a member's or product holder's account. - AUSfund does not charge entry or exit fees. - AUSfund does not accept contributions from employers or members, but can accept transfers from other regulated super funds. - AUSfund has one diversified investment strategy and therefore does not provide investment choice.
 Rates of return are not guaranteed and investment returns provided to AUSfund members will be dependent on the performance of the underlying investment managers.

-Should you wish to know more about AUSfund, please call the Administration Manager on 1300 361 798, by writing to PO Box 543, Carlton South VIC 3053, by sending an email to admin@ausfund.net.au or visiting their website at www.unclaimedsuper.com.au.
+Should you wish to know more about AUSfund, please call the Administration Manager on 1300 361 798, by writing to Locked Bag 5132, Parramatta NSW 2124, by sending an email to admin@ausfund.com.au or visiting their website at www.ausfund.com.au.